aryakaul/novasplice/lab-notebook.md

 #### 2018-07-25
 Today I completed the functions to read in a GTF file, and a reference fasta file to determine and then score the exon splicing junctions.
 The next step is to figure out now how to take a vcf file and extract the correct sequence to compare its score against the canonical splice site's scores.

+#### 2018-07-26
+Today I wrote a function to read in the vcf file and construct a bed file detailing the various possible splice sites generated.